 Shopping different lenders will allow you to come up with a good idea of how much rates can differ, and is a great way to better inform your decision.

 Some lenders combine all of their fees into what’s called a loan preparation fee and others separate them out, so it’s important to ask for the total amount it will cost to close out the loan.

-Discuss your intended target date with the lender and ask about the charges for loan lock periods.
-You want to lock in the best rate for the right length of time.
+Discuss your intended target date with the lender and ask about the charges for loan-lock periods.

 Trying to hide certain flaws isn’t going to get you anywhere, and the lender will be far more likely to offer you a good mortgage rate if you’re honest and up-front from the very beginning.

 Offer a large down payment

 Sometimes, the best way to ensure that you’re getting a low mortgage rate is to offer a large down payment on the home.